 Safety Concerns

 Pokémon Go may be good in terms of social interactions and physical activity, but that’s not the whole story.
 The game requires that players hold their phones constantly and look at the map to find where the Pokémon is hiding.
 This can make them so distracted that they won’t pay enough attention to their surroundings.
 You know the rest.
-So, can 8-year-olds play Pokémon go while crossing the streets?
+So, can 8-year-olds play Pokémon Go while crossing the streets?
 It’s certainly not a good idea, as they can easily get into accidents or injure themselves.

 There is another safety concern when it comes to kids playing Pokémon Go.
 The game usually guides the players to popular places that are very likely for other players to visit.
-These interactions are usually harmless; but you never know!
+These interactions are usually harmless, but you never know!
 Children can encounter other players with malicious intentions, or even bad people who are not playing the game.

 Parents may also be worried about the fact that the app uses children’s live location to show them where they should go.
-In case of data breaches, ill-intentioned individuals can get their hands on players’ location and track them down.
+In case of data breaches, ill-intentioned individuals can get their hands on players’ locations and track them down.

 Parental Controls and Safety Measures

 Is Pokémon appropriate for a 7-year-old?
 Pokémon Go has implemented certain built-in parental controls to ensure the safety of its underage players.
 The game requires age verification when signing up.
 Why is Pokémon Go rated 13?
-Because players under 13 need to submit their parents’ email, who will need to verify their kids’ accounts by making their own account and linking it to their children’s accounts.
+Because players under 13 need to submit their parents’ email, who will need to verify their kids’ accounts by making their accounts and linking it to their children’s accounts.
 This enables parents to manage their children’s safety settings.
 For instance, they can turn off ‘Friend List,’ which will prevent them from connecting with other players, or choose which personal data can be collected from their children’s accounts.

 Balancing Gameplay and Real Life